Robbie Gray

-Robert "Robbie" Gray (born 30 March 1988) is a former professional Australian rules footballer who played for the Port Adelaide Football Club in the Australian Football League (AFL).
+Robert Gray (born 30 March 1988) is a former professional Australian rules footballer who played for the Port Adelaide Football Club in the Australian Football League (AFL).
 He was recruited with the 55th overall selection in the 2006 national draft.
 Gray is often considered to be amongst Port Adelaide's greatest ever players.

 Early life

 The son of Robert Snr and Sue, Robbie Gray spent his early years with his two older sisters and parents in Bairnsdale.
 They moved to Blackburn when Robbie turned 10.
+He was educated Doncaster Secondary College and Box Hill Senior Secondary College.

 Gray impressed in 2006 with TAC Cup club Oakleigh Chargers, kicking 56 goals.
 He also played for the Victoria Metro's under 18 side, in a team composed of fellow AFL draftees Bachar Houli, Matthew Kreuzer, Tom Hawkins and David Mackay.
 Despite this, Gray was not seen as a fancied draft option, due to his unfashionable style of play.
 His chances took a hit when he missed a draft camp due to injury.
 He did, however, attract interest from Port Adelaide after impressing their recruiters.
 Head recruiter at the time, Mick Moylan was impressed with his off-field discipline, with Gray maintaining an 8 and a half-hour job.

 Subsequently, Gray was picked by Port Adelaide in the 2006 draft who used their fourth pick, becoming the 55th pick overall.